-- " Using fresh, seasonal fruit and vegetables can save on costs. - " A number of good seasonality charts and examples of menu wording are available.
-Ask your suppliers, have a look online or contact us for further details. - " Train all staff to use seasonality charts when ordering and menu planning. - " Develop a purchase procedure for catering staff placing orders to use and focus on seasonal items. - " Menus need not be exclusively seasonal, but must show seasonal variation and ideally include seasonal meats and fish too.
+- " Communicate with your suppliers and make sure they can supply seasonal produce. - Using fresh, seasonal fruit and vegetables can save on costs. - " A number of good seasonality charts and examples of menu wording are available.
+Ask your suppliers, have a look online or contact us for further details. - " Train all staff to use seasonality charts when ordering and menu planning. - Develop a purchase procedure for catering staff placing orders to use and focus on seasonal items. - " Menus need not be exclusively seasonal, but must show seasonal variation and ideally include seasonal meats and fish too.